 Transforming Data

 Sometimes, you need to transform the values of an array to perform operations on each element.
-Ruby provides the map
+Ruby provides the map method, also known as collect, to help you achieve this.

-method allows you to transform the contents of an array by applying an operation to each element and creating a new array with the results:
+The map method allows you to transform the contents of an array by applying an operation to each element and creating a new array with the results:

 numbers = [2, 4, 6, 8] squared_numbers = numbers.map { |number| number * number } print squared_numbers # [4, 16, 36, 64]

-method is commonly used in web applications to transform an array into elements for an HTML dropdown list:
+The map method is commonly used in web applications to transform an array into elements for an HTML dropdown list:

 sharks = ["Hammerhead", "Great White", "Tiger", "Whale"] options = sharks.map { |shark| "<option>#{shark}</option>" } print options # ["<option>Hammerhead</option>", "<option>Great White</option>", "<option>Tiger</option>", "<option>Whale</option>"]